31 Things to do in Connecticut this November Last Updated 10/20

 16. Keep it corny.
 Ellsworth Farm Corn Maze stays open until late November, so you can keep having fall fun with the family!

 18. Stay indoors.
 Challenge yourself at the IT Adventure Ropes Course in New Haven, or test your problem-solving skills while channeling your possible ancestors at the Institute for American Indian Studies Wigwam Escape in Washington.
+And for those nonstop kids, try these high energy indoor activities.

 19. Prolong the haunts.
 If you didn’t get the chance to celebrate Halloween, fear not!
 Seaside Shadows Haunted History Tours in Mystic gives visitors the thrills they seek.